 Immerse yourself in the engrossing world of fact and fiction as artists Janet Cardiff and George Bures Miller lead you on a free twilight video walk through The Rocks.

-Between dusk and 9.00 pm Monday to Saturday, The City of Forking Paths takes you on a fictional journey through the real streets of The Rocks.
+From dusk, The City of Forking Paths takes you on a fictional journey through the real streets of The Rocks.
 Using a mobile device, you’ll be guided by Janet’s voice as you leave Customs House and discover fictional scenarios and incidents along the way.
 Familiar streets become a backdrop for an unfolding narrative of memory, displacement and desire.

 Duration: 1 hour